ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 The `CustomToPresets` class accepts an array of customs values (strings) and returns an array of `Custom` objects with the method `toArray`.

-In the example above you see a method called `addMultiple` that accepts an array of `Custom` objects.
+In the example above you see a method called `addMultiple` that accepts an array of `PresetInterface` objects.

 ```php
 use ItalyStrap\ThemeJsonGenerator\Domain\Input\Settings\Custom\Custom;